 The U.S. is home to some very large swamps.
 Getting precise measurements for these gigantic wetlands is difficult.
 As a result, some measures of the swamps on this list may be off, especially if the swamplands are naturally shrinking or being drained.

 Still, the list contains five of the largest swamps even if their size and placement on the list are disputable.
 With that said, consider five massive swamps found in the U.S.!

 |Georgia and Florida||683 square miles|

 The Okefenokee Swamp stretches across the border from Georgia to Florida.
-The vast majority of the swamp is in Florida, though.
+The majority of the swamp is in Georgia, though.
 Okefenokee is famous for being the largest blackwater swamp in North America as well as one of the largest swamps in the United States.

 A blackwater swamp occurs when tannins from dead vegetation seep into the water and make it dark, almost the color of black tea.
 Called the “Land of the Trembling Earth”, people journey to this swamp to see the various creatures that call the swamp home using bikes and boats to explore.

 4. The Great Dismal Swamp

 The Great Dismal Swamp is a large coastal swamp that stretches between the southeast part of Virginia into the northeastern part of North Carolina.
 The swamp’s estimated size these days is about 750 square miles.
 However, it was once almost twice that size.

 The swamp is home to over 40 species of mammals along with 300 birds, and many other creatures.
 The Great Dismal Swamp is a coastal plain swamp, and it’s not located near a river.
 However, it does have a very large natural lake called Lake Drummond at the center.

 Although the ecosystem was negatively affected by logging, the Great Dismal Swamp National Wildlife Refuge was established in the 1970s to help preserve the area.